Making sure that you find the right diet pet food can be a tricky task. Learn how these 6 ingredients can help weight loss by burning more fat.

-- For cats, look for a canned food that’s around 10% or higher in protein and 3% or less in fat.
+- For cats, look for canned food that’s around 10% or higher in protein and 3% or less in fat.

 - If you feed dry kibble to your cat, look for 36% or higher in protein and 12% or less in fat.

-5. Long Chain Omega-3 Fatty Acids
+5. Long-Chain Omega-3 Fatty Acids

 The fatty acids in fish oil have been associated with decreases in inflammation.
 This can result in better insulin signaling, which regulates the way the body metabolizes carbohydrates and fat.

-Though it may seem counter-intuitive to feed your pet a type of fat in order to help them lose weight, fish oil as a source of fat may be beneficial to combat the metabolic syndrome associated with obesity, particularly in cats.
+Though it may seem counter-intuitive to feed your pet a type of fat to help them lose weight, fish oil as a source of fat may be beneficial to combat the metabolic syndrome associated with obesity, particularly in cats.

 6. Green Tea Extract

 French studies suggest that green tea extract may improve lipid and fat metabolism and insulin sensitivity in dogs.
 Some dog and cat foods already contain green tea extract, but if yours doesn't, it is possible to supplement your pet's diet with the green tea you buy for yourself.
-However, check with your veterinarian before using products intended for humans, to make sure you are not overdosing your pet.
+However, check with your veterinarian before using products intended for humans to make sure you are not overdosing on your pet.

-Armed with this knowledge, you can choose the right foods and supplements for your pet’s weight loss program, and help make the transition to a lean and healthy body mass proceed more quickly and easily.
+Armed with this knowledge, you can choose the right foods and supplements for your pet’s weight loss program and help make the transition to a lean and healthy body mass proceed more quickly and easily.

 More on Pet Weight Loss and Nutrition

-This article was written by PetCareRx Consulting Nutritionist Dr. Joe, a board certified veterinary nutritionist and graduate of Cornell University's program for Veterinary Medicine.
-The information contained, however, is for informational purposes only and is not meant as a substitute for the professional advice of, or diagnosis or treatment by, your veterinarian.
+This article was written by PetCareRx Consulting Nutritionist Dr. Joe, a board-certified veterinary nutritionist and graduate of Cornell University's program for Veterinary Medicine.
+The information contained, however, is for informational purposes only and is not meant as a substitute for the professional advice of, or diagnosis, or treatment by, your veterinarian.